fishcus/KAP-manual/en/model/cube/aggregation_group.en.md

 <p align="center"> Figure 2</p>

-The aggregation group end that user need might contain overlapping dimension, for example, aggregation ABC and aggregation BCD both contain dimension B and C. These aggregation groups will derive the sample cuboid, for example aggregation group ABC will derive cuboid BC, and so does aggregation group BCD.
+The aggregation groups that end user needs might contain overlapping dimensions, for example, aggregation ABC and aggregation BCD both contain dimension B and C. These aggregation groups will derive the sample cuboid, for example aggregation group ABC will derive cuboid BC, and so does aggregation group BCD.
 A cuboid will not be generated multiple times, if it can be derived from more than one aggregation group, as shown in figure 3.

 With aggregation group, end user can then filter the granularity of cuboid to get the dimensionality he/she want.